MarcinKosinski/MarcinKosinski.github.io/_posts/2016-04-06-FAQ-SparkR.md

 ## Q11: What can be potential Spark data source?

-One can connect to HiveServer by specifiny `hiveContext`, but also one can read `csv` files to work with.
+One can connect to HiveServer by specifing `hiveContext`, but also one can read `csv` files to work with.
-This requires additional Spark package, a goot start is spark-csv_2.10:1.0.3 package which can be downloaded from Spark packages repository [http://spark-packages.org/](http://spark-packages.org/)
+This requires additional Spark package, a good start is spark-csv_2.10:1.0.3 package which can be downloaded from Spark packages repository [http://spark-packages.org/](http://spark-packages.org/)

 - shell